Booking & Scheduling · Charlottetown

 The fix: booking & scheduling built for Charlottetown, not rented

 You go custom when your bookings depend on conditions and your season is short.
 A Charlottetown booking system handles weather holds and cancellations, rebooks a whole stranded group in one action, and models capacity that flexes with weather and tides.
-It connects to your CRM (Customer Relationship Management), POS (Point of Sale) system, and a business intelligence dashboard so a disruption becomes a managed rebooking rather than forty separate phone calls, and so the revenue tied up in those bookings is protected through the eleven weeks that pay for your year.
+It connects to your CRM (Customer Relationship Management), POS (Point of Sale) system, and a business intelligence (BI) dashboard so a disruption becomes a managed rebooking rather than forty separate phone calls, and so the revenue tied up in those bookings is protected through the eleven weeks that pay for your year.

 Build custom when